 Big Mike’s Food

-Big Mike’s is so good it will make your tongue beat your brains out.
+Big Mike’s is so good that you and your family will make it a point to come here every time you’re in town.
 The experience begins with suspense as patrons start scanning the daily special dry-erase board as soon as they enter the door.
 There are a few staples you can count on every day – Miss Queenie’s famous fried chicken and fried pork chops.
 Rotating entrees include chicken bog, meat loaf and country fried steak, and it’s served with your choice of mashed potatoes or rice and gravy.
 Sides include mac and cheese, green beans, fried okra and more.
 Most diners go for the Meat-and-Three special with drink for $7.95, but a menu is available for those who can’t find what they want on the board.
 Big Mike’s also has a full bar.

 Big Mike’s Atmosphere